anaamanalysis/anaamanalysis/README.md

 ## Currently learning
 - LangChain & AI agent frameworks
 - Automation workflows
-- RAG (Retrieval Augmented Generation) pipelines
+- RAG (Retrieval Augmented Generation) pipeline -Building websites using various AI tools and deployment platforms

 ## What I'm working on
 - Social media usage & behaviour analysis — EDA + interactive dashboard
-- ML model for a real-world classification problem
+- completely automated instagram lead management workflow
 - AI study assistant agent using LangChain + RAG

 ## A bit about me
 I'm from Kerala, India.
 I like finding patterns in data that actually mean something.
-Outside of tech, I'm curious about how people behave online — which is why a lot of my projects end up being about human behaviour and social patterns.
-Final year starts July 2025.
+Outside of tech, I'm curious to bring a great mindset shift in current generation.How they see tech and healthy habits, behave online.
+Final year starts July 2026.
 Open to internships and entry-level roles in AI/ML and automation.

 ## Connect
 <a href="https://www.linkedin.com/in/anaam-bind-hussain" target="_blank">